DanielaTomas/FCUP-SCHEDULE/schedule-backend/FlaskAPI/mcts/README.md

         visualize_tree(self.root, f"{input_file_name}_tree")
         ```

+* After running the script, the ``test_results.xlsx`` file will also be generated.
+    * Contains the log information for all the runs, formatted as an Excel sheet;
+    * Only generated when all 21 instances have been processed;
+    * Each run refers to the processing of all 21 instances (comp01.ctt to comp21.ctt)
+    * If the file already exists, the script will not overwrite it.
+Instead, it will add a new sheet for each run, ensuring that the existing data is preserved.

 * The [ITC-2007 validator](https://www.eeecs.qub.ac.uk/itc2007/curriculmcourse/course_curriculm_index_files/validation.htm) can be used to verify the correctness of the generated timetables:
     * Ensure you have g++ installed.
 Then, compile the ``validator.cc`` file: